mottaquikarim/JavaScriptDevelopmentRemote/Lecture_2/README.md

     console.log(articleTopics[i]);
 }
 ```

+-

-*****We will very rarely use this.
+We will very rarely use this.
 There are simply better methods, with much cleaner syntax, to iterate through an array.

 ---
 ### Array Iteration Methods